 With this support, organisations will finally be able to enrol devices knowing every API made for the device will be supported from day one, irrespective of the EMM.
 It’s an incredibly powerful solution to an age-old problem.

-OEMConfig is already available for Zebra devices and a number of OEMs confirmed to me they were either working on it or about to.
-Once EMM support is implemented, which equally isn’t too far out (though this has not been confirmed with every EMM!), the solution will be ready to deploy!
+OEMConfig is already available for Zebra and Samsung devices, and a number of OEMs have confirmed since they were either working on it or about to.
+It has also been inducted into the AppConfig community.
+As EMM support for the advanced layout component grows, which equally isn’t too far out (though this has not been confirmed with every EMM, however will be part of AER soon!), the solution will be ready to deploy!

 If Google can now come up with a way of publishing those OEM APIs somewhere in future for simple reference and comparison, it’d equally make device selection a fair bit easier based on niche/explicit lockdown (etc) requirements.